 To receive updates on new CTC tools, resources, and publications as they become available, please sign up for our newsletter.

-At the request of several of our school partners, the College Transition Collaborative has put together some practical suggestions for how to communicate with students about the challenges they are facing related to COVID-19.
+At the request of several of our school partners, the College Transition Collaborative developed a communication guide detailing practical suggestions for how to communicate with students about challenges they may be facing during an individual or collective crisis.
 Building on our experience as educators and researchers, as well as insights from our work with dozens of colleges around North America, we’ve developed example language and talking points for responding to concerns we know many students are currently facing -- on our own campuses and around the world.

-In times of crisis, like we are facing with the COVID-19 pandemic, we must be especially mindful that instructors have enormous influence over students’ broader lives, far beyond the walls of the classroom.
-Given that structurally disadvantaged students are likely to suffer disproportionately negative impacts of this global health crisis, it is more important than ever that instructors make equity considerations, and students’ psychological experience more broadly, top priorities as we restructure our courses to meet social distancing requirements and as we communicate with students through this unforeseen transition.
+In times of crisis, we must be especially mindful that instructors have enormous influence over students’ broader lives, far beyond the walls of the classroom.
+Given that structurally disadvantaged students are likely to suffer disproportionately negative impacts of a global health crisis like COVID-19, it is more important than ever that instructors make equity considerations, and students’ psychological experience more broadly, top priorities as we restructure our courses to meet social distancing requirements and as we communicate with students through this unforeseen transition.
 Here, we draw on multiple sources of evidence to suggest some ways that instructors can support students’ well-being and academic success, and promote equitable outcomes, through this unprecedented challenge.

 It is in times of challenge and stress that the words and actions of front-line staff -- such as academic advisers, student success practitioners, and administrators -- can have their biggest impact on students’ outcomes, including on their well-being and academic success.
-Here, we draw on our experience to suggest some ways that front-line staff and administrators can support students’ well-being and academic success during the unprecedented challenges created by the novel coronavirus global pandemic.
+Here, we draw on our experience to suggest some ways that front-line staff and administrators can support students’ well-being and academic success during unprecedented challenges.